UH Samaritan Medical Center in Ashland, OH

 University Hospitals Samaritan Medical Center is a 55-staffed-bed acute care facility located between two of Ohio’s largest cities, Cleveland and Columbus.

-We provide state-of-the-art, Joint Commission on Accreditation of Healthcare Organizations (JCAHO)-accredited facilities with equally advanced technology and equipment to fulfill our mission, “To Heal.
+We provide state-of-the-art facilities with equally advanced technology and equipment to fulfill our mission, “To Heal.
 To Teach.
 To Discover.” combined with our vision, “Advancing the Science of Health & the Art of Compassion.”
 We are accredited by DNV Healthcare Inc.

 History of UH Samaritan Medical Center